Java: Interfaces

 }

-*NOTE that methods not listed in the interface can be written and used in any of the objects, but they must accessed by that class only, and are not universal.
+*NOTE: Methods not listed in the interface can be written and used in any of the objects, but they must accessed by that class only and are not universal.